dhrubo55/personal-blog/content/posts/day94.md

 # And this to your JVM args
 -XX:SharedArchiveFile=app-cds.jsa -Xshare:on
 ```

-That's it.
-You'll likely see 30-50% improvement.
-Five minutes of work.

 Then, if you want more, come back and try the other techniques.
 But start there.